learn-co-students/forms-and-basic-associations-rails-lab-v-000/README.md

 Next, update the minimal `app/views/songs/new.html.erb`.

 This view should have a form that provides:

 - A text input box that sets the `Song`'s title.
 - A text input box for the `Artist`.
 - A selection box for `Genre`.
 Users should be able to pick amongst existing genres only.
 - Several text input boxes to add notes to the song.
+These should have the IDs `song_notes_1`, `song_notes_2`, and so on for the specs to pass.

-This is a challenging lab because we want you to use Rails' powerful nested form builder view helpers.
+This is a challenging lab.
 Here are some hints:

-- You might need to reference information on passing an `Array` using `strong_params`
+- You might need to search around for how to pass an array using `strong_params`!
 - It's easy to get confused between getting an `Artist` _instance_ from a `Song` and an `Artist`'s name.
 To help make your form work easier, solve the `spec/models/song_spec.rb` _first_.
 You can run a single spec by invoking it